HiSPARC/firmware/doc/messages.rst

 99     55         66
 ====== ========== ===

-When applying identifier 55 all settings from identifier 10 to 47 will be send in one message.
+When applying identifier 55 all settings from identifier 10 to 47 will be sent in one message.

 (Return by HiSPARC electronics)